-C. No Gifts or Entertainment to the Federal Housing Finance Agency personnel or examiners, to any other federal banking examiner or other executive branch official of the federal government, or to any state banking or insurance regulatory personnel or other state executive branch official.
+16. No Gifts or Entertainment to the Federal Housing Finance Agency examiners, to any other federal banking examiner or other executive branch official of the federal government, or to any state banking or insurance regulatory personnel or other state executive branch official.

-Advisory Council Members shall not provide any gift (regardless of value), purchase a meal or provide any Personal Entertainment (regardless of value) to any Finance Agency
+A Director shall not provide any gift (regardless of value), purchase a meal or provide any Personal Entertainment (regardless of value) to any Finance Agency personnel or

-D. Reporting of Code of Conduct Violations, Wrongdoings and Anonymous Tips
+17. Reporting of Code of Conduct Violations, Wrongdoings and Anonymous Tips

-It is the Board's intention that this Code of Conduct and all Bank policies be administered so as to facilitate and achieve: (i) a complete and accurate determination of the relevant facts, (ii) the timely sharing of information among the Bank's internal stakeholders having duties and responsibilities under the Code of Conduct or the Bank's policies, and (iii) the Bank's compliance with applicable laws, rules and regulations.
+It is the Board's intention that this Code of Conduct and all Bank policies be administered to facilitate and achieve: (i) a complete and accurate determination of the relevant facts, (ii) the timely sharing of information among the Bank's internal stakeholders having duties and responsibilities under the Code of Conduct or the Bank's policies, and (iii) the Bank's compliance with applicable laws, rules and regulations.